-Amazon S3 Extension extends the functionality of the All-in-One WP migration plugin, connecting it to your Amazon S3 account.
-This facilitates importing and exporting your website/network of sites directly between your Amazon S3 cloud space and your website.
+The Amazon S3 Extension adds to the functionality of the All-in-One WP Migration Plugin by connecting it to your Amazon S3 account.
+This allows you to directly import and export your website/network of sites between your Amazon S3 cloud space and your website.

 For more details about installing the tool, you can visit: https://help.servmask.com/knowledgebase/install-instructions-for-amazon-s3-extension/

 - Details about available Amazon S3 Extension settings